wiesenthal/SubjectiveSort/README.md

 ## Usage

-Start, can upload a csv or paste/type in manually. tab, comma, or newline separated values will be parsed correctly.
+To start can upload a csv or paste/type in manually. tab, comma, or newline separated values will be parsed correctly.

 It will show you 2 items at a team, you click the one which is higher than the other on whatever subjective scale you determine.
 I recommend picking based on your intuitive gut-reaction for speed and mental neutrality.